EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * BACKGROUND: Just a basic sky with clouds.
 * MULTIPLE LANGUAGES: Still early but it uses a CSV file (Had to set to UTF 8 but fixed the mixing characters now) and you can switch between English and Portuguese.
 * OFF-SCREEN COMPANION INDICATOR/WAYPOINT: When the Companion is off-screen, an Astrolabe shows up pointing at their direction; It looks a bit off so far but i tried my best (And with tricky methods too).
-* LIVE SYSTEM: Ideally, both characters share the lives meaning if one dies, so does the other; Besides the game-over screen, i also made it so collecting a certain amount of coins adds a new life.
+* LIVE SYSTEM: Both characters share the lives meaning if one dies, so does the other; Besides the game-over screen, i also made it so collecting a certain amount of coins adds a new life.